 The forward collision warning, for instance, sets an alert once it detects cars in front of you suddenly slowing down.
 Equally, if the system spots a pedestrian or other forward impediment, it will apply the brakes immediately to help you evade an accident.

 Moreover, on tap in the Q50 Red Sport 300 are distance-control assist and active lane control, both of which I was able to sample during my day’s drive around the curve at the foot of Jebel Jais, the UAE’s highest summit.
 Once the system realizes your vehicle is getting too close to the car in front of you, it will not only apply the brakes, but it will also push back on the accelerator pedal…

-If you ever happen to drift out of your lane without signaling and decide to turn down all lane-departure warning alarm bells, the active lane-control feature will gently guide you back to the center of the lane with small steering inputs.
+If you ever happen to drift out of your lane without signalling and decide to turn down all lane-departure warning alarm bells, the active lane-control feature will gently guide you back to the centre of the road with small steering inputs.